nshki/nshki.com/jekyll-version/_posts/2019-02-09-getting-into-open-source.md

 title: Getting Into Open Source
 date: 2019-02-09
 permalink: /getting-into-open-source/
-summary: My thoughts and experiences around getting involved in open source software through a project called if me.
+description: My thoughts and experiences around getting involved in open source software through a project called if me.
 ---

 _These are my thoughts and experiences around getting involved in open source software through a project called [if me](https://www.if-me.org/).
 This is for anyone who has wanted to get into open source but hasn't yet._